 Examines the role and process of marketing within the society, economy, and business organization.
-Prerequisites: ECN 112; completion or concurrent enrollment in GLB 300.
+Prerequisite: ECN 112.

 MKT 410 Consumer Behavior (4)

 Application of social, cultural, and behavioral concepts for analyzing consumer behavior with implications for marketing strategy and marketing communication strategy.
 Prerequisite: MKT 301.